1973 Royal Nepal Airlines DHC-6 hijacking

 The 1973 Royal Nepal Airlines DHC-6 hijacking (also known as the Biratnagar Plane Hijack) was the first aircraft hijacking in the history of Nepal.

 The main motive for this incident was to gather funds for an armed revolution to restore multi-party democracy by overthrowing the party-less Panchayat system headed by the King in Nepal, Mahendra of Nepal.

 Aircraft

 The aircraft was a DHC-6 Twin Otter (Registration: 9N-ABB) and was delivered to Royal Nepal Airlines in 1971.

 Hijackers

 Durga Subedi was recently released from prison, where he read about the hijacking of Japan Airlines Flight 351.
-He came up with the idea of a plane hijack to collect the funds by carrying out a similar hijack.
+He came up with the idea of using a similar hijacking to collect funds.
 They were tipped from Madan Aryal who worked at Nepal Rastra Bank in Biratnagar and knew that the bank would transport Indian currency by plane through Biratnagar.
 Nagendra Dhungel and Basanta Bhattarai joined the team to hijack the plane.